Published on November 29, 2009 9:07 PM

-There must be seven players on the line of scrimmage — 5 lineman and 2 ends.
-Failure to comply results in an illegal procedure - no end penalty.
+There must be seven players on the line of scrimmage — 5 lineman and 2 ends — at the snap of the ball.
+Failure to comply results in an illegal procedure — no end penalty.
 This penalty can also be caused by a player with an ineligible number taking an end position and not reporting to the referee prior to the play as found in Article 3 of Section 5 of the Scrimmage rule.

 This is for all the enquiries over this rule.